How to Use a Sprint Hotspot

 The first thing to check is whether or not you have hotspot data to use in the first place.
 If you have a limited Sprint plan, then your hotspot data will come out of your monthly data allotment.
 So if you have a 3 GB Sprint data plan for example, your hotspot data will pull from your 3 GB to create a Wi-Fi hotspot.

 Be aware that Wi-Fi hotspots are serious data drains, so be careful with hotspots if you don’t have unlimited data, lest you incur some annoying data overage fees.

-For all of you who are on a Sprint unlimited plan (that isn’t the Unlimited Kickstart plan), here’s how the high-speed hotspot data allotments break down:
+For all of you who are on a Sprint unlimited plan, here’s how the high-speed hotspot data allotments break down:

 |Plan||High-speed 4G hotspot data|

 As you can tell, the better the Sprint plan you have, the more high-speed Wi-Fi hotspot data you get every month.
 So what happens when you run out of high-speed hotspot data?
 Your hotspot data drops down to 3G speeds instead of 4G speeds, which means you can still open your email and browse the internet somewhat comfortably, but streaming and more data-intensive activities won’t work well.

 2. Make sure you’ve got service on your phone first.

 Just like you can’t make a car go without gasoline, you can’t create a Sprint Wi-Fi hotspot without having service on your phone.
 To create a hotspot, your phone basically transforms your cellular service to a Wi-Fi signal.
 Sadly, this is where things get tricky with Sprint, considering it only covers 30% of the country with 4G coverage.1

 Having service with Sprint can be harder than it sounds, so make sure to check the coverage map below before adventuring out into the wild hoping to create a Wi-Fi hotspot.

 Sprint coverage map